 Backcountry skiing at Downing Mountain Lodge is reserved for lodge guests only, ensuring your privacy on the mountain.
 The roadway and parking are private and only for use by guests of DML.
 No Day Skiing.

 Guided Backcountry Skiing on the Bitterroot National Forest.
 Enjoy the best of local knowledge and hire John Lehrman as your ski guide at Downing Mountain Lodge or further afield in the Bitterroot Mountains.
 406-531-1486 to reach John Lehrman makereservations and for more information. $400 1-4 guests $700 5-10 guests.
 Guided groups are encouraged to be of similar ability so that we can best meet the needs of the entire group.

 Guided day trips throughout the Bitterroot Mountains.
-Open guided day trips for 2017 have a six person maximum and cost $125 per person.
+Open guided day trips have a six person maximum and cost $125 per person.
 Locations will be determined by weather and snow coverage but will be picked from the following list: Gash Point, Camas Peak, Canyon Peak, Sky Pilot Peak, El Capitan Peak, Little St Joseph Peak, Downing Mountain and Ward Mountain.
 Anticipate being up early and out all day skiing around 5,000 vertical feet.

-All participants must supply their own full width, edge to edge skins for their skis or split board, a beacon, shovel, and probe pole and participants should be athletically fit and able to negotiate tree skiing at least at an high intermediate level.
+All participants must supply their own full width, edge to edge skins for their skis or split board, a beacon, shovel, and probe pole and participants should be athletically fit and able to negotiate tree skiing at least at a high intermediate level.
 These excursions are not suitable for first timers in the backcountry!
 Bring your own food, water and thermos for tea.